wkillerud/some-sass/README.md

-# Untitled Sass Extension
+# Some Sass for Visual Studio Code

-Provides intellisense for SCSS with rich documentation through [SassDoc](http://sassdoc.com).
+Some Sass provides autocompletion and refactoring for SCSS, with rich documentation through [SassDoc](http://sassdoc.com).
 Supports standalone SCSS, as well as style blocks inside Vue and Svelte components.

 Based on SCSS Intellisense by [Denis Malinochkin and contributors](https://github.com/mrmlnc/vscode-scss).
 Uses the built-in VS Code language server for SCSS.

 ## Setup

-Search for Untitled Sass Extension from the extension installer within VS Code or put this into the command palette.
+Search for Some Sass from the extension installer within VS Code or put this into the command palette.

 ```
-ext install untitled-sass-extension
+ext install some-sass
 ```

+If you have SCSS IntelliSense (`mrmlnc.vscode-scss`) installed you should disable or uninstall it.
+Otherwise the two extensions will both provide hover information and code suggestions.

 ## Usage